 - Help make the world better for girls.
 This world holds dangers for our daughters, but your overprotection doesn’t work.
 In fact, it tells your daughter that you don’t trust her!
 Instead, work with other parents to demand an end to violence against females, media sexualization of girls and pornography.
 Work to stop advertisers from making billions by feeding on our women’s insecurities, in addition to all “boys are more important than girls” attitudes.

-According to Kelly, the greatest gifts a father can give his daughter are talking with her, listening to her and trusting her.
+According to Kelly, the greatest gifts a dad can give his daughter are talking with her, listening to her and trusting her.

 If you are curious to know how well you are doing as your daughter’s father, you might want to take the quiz on Kelly’s website, dadsanddaughters.org.